bitvijays/umbrella-wiki/source/2_GettingStarted.rst

 - In both the simulation and arena environments, the experiment containers are deployed when the experiment starts.
 A first-in, first-out queue is used to schedule the start times.
 - After the experiment starts, the containers initialise and subscribe to the ROS2 topics.
 - In the simulator environment, the containers also need to spawn the robot model instance in the Gazebo simulator.
 Containers are passed the environment variable ROBOTSIM, and its value is true when running in the simulator.
-- The start position and orientation of the robot are passed as an environment variable ROBOTPOSE which provides the x, and y coordinates from the centre reference and the orientation in radians.
+- The start position and orientation of the robot are passed as an environment variable ROBOTPOSE which provides the x and y coordinates from the centre reference and the orientation in radians.
 For example; 1.0,-1.0,0.5.
 In addition, the ROBOTID environment variable contains the friendly name of the robot instance.
 An additional environment variable called controllerOptions is passed to the experiment containers containing the controller option to run for the experiment.
 - The spawning of the robot models is performed using the following bootstrap code in the experiment container

   .. code:: none